-The vision for the park may include:
+The vision for the park includes:

 - Passive open areas and walking paths